 The annual examination is also an opportunity to ensure that your pet is up to date on their preventive vaccines.
 Vaccines are an essential component of a complete preventive health program, since they protect our pets from the most common viral and bacterial diseases that can be picked up during their daily activities.

-In the past, vaccines were given once per year; however new studies have shown that certain vaccines are actually effective in cats and dogs for longer periods of time.
+In the past, all vaccines were given once per year; however new studies have shown that certain vaccines are actually effective in cats and dogs for longer periods of time.
 At Bloorcourt, we believe in “extended duration” vaccine protocols – which means less frequent vaccinations for your pet – while still keeping them completely protected.
-As a result, we give your pet each of their core vaccines (see list below) only once every 3 years.
+As a result, once your pet has graduated to their “adult” vaccines, we give many of their core vaccines only once every 3 years.

 Giving puppies and kittens the best start in life